tenfef/JSOverlayNotification/README.markdown

 # JSOverlayNotification

-This is a simple project that I threw together to allow an overlay notification at the top of a page
+This is a simple project that I threw together to allow an overlay notification at the top of a page and allow the user to ignore notifications.
 https://github.com/tenfef/JSOverlayNotification/